cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 The vendoring configuration is defined in the `vendor.yaml` manifest (vendor config file).

+## How it works

 Atmos searches for the vendoring manifest in the following locations, and uses the first one found:

-- In the directory from which the `atmos vendor pull` command is executed, usually in the root of the infrastructure repo
+- In the directory from which the [`atmos vendor pull`](/cli/commands/vendor/pull) command is executed, usually in the root of the infrastructure repo

 - In the directory pointed to by the [`base_path`](/cli/configuration#base-path) setting in the [`atmos.yaml`](/cli/configuration) CLI config file